Lowering the backrests in the rear seat

 The armrest* for the centre seat must be raised before lowering the seat.

-The through-load hatch in the rear seat must be closed before lowering.
+Through-load hatch in the rear seat must be closed before lowering.

 Lowering the backrest